confluentinc/tutorials/kafka-on-docker/README.md

 ```

 **Important**
 Take note of the `--bootstrap-server` flag.
-Because you're connecting to Kafka *_inside_* the container you use `broker:29092` for the host:port.
-If you were to use a client outside the container to connect to Kafka, a producer application running on your laptop for example, you'd use `localhost:9092` as the host:port combo to connect.
+Because you're connecting to Kafka *_inside_* the container, you use `broker:29092` for the host:port.
+If you were to use a client outside the container to connect to Kafka, a producer application running on your laptop for example, you'd use `localhost:9092` instead.

-Next start a console producer with this command:
+Next, start a console producer with this command:

 ```shell
 ./kafka-console-producer.sh  --topic my-topic --bootstrap-server broker:29092